macropygia/oas-stack/packages/oas30-to-zod/README.md

 Inherit Prettier settings from the project or configure it manually.

 - By default, Prettier runs with default settings.
-- If set to `true` , Prettier find config file from the project directory.
+- If set to `true` , Prettier will find the config file from the project directory.
     - Use [prettier.resolveConfigFile()](https://prettier.io/docs/en/api.html#prettierresolveconfigfilefilepath) with `process.cwd()` .
-- Can pass Prettier Configuration Schema as an `object` .
+- Can pass Prettier settings as an `object` .
 - Default: `false`

 #### disableFormat

-Disable formatting for output.
+Disable output formatting.

 - By default, the output is formatted by Prettier.
 - Default: `false`